IgnazioSotgiu/trivia-quiz/README.md

 ### Running Trivia Quiz Locally
 1. Navigate to Github.com
 1. Navigate to "IgnazioSotgiu/trivia-quiz" repository
-1. Click on "IgnazioSotgiu/trivia-quiz" to open repository
+1. Click on "IgnazioSotgiu/trivia-quiz" to open the repository
 1. Click on the Code button
 1. Select copy the URL in the dropdown menu
-1. Open your favourite IDE and select source
+1. Open your favorite IDE and select source
 1. Paste the URL and then you can navigate through the repository files

 To clone the repository input this command: